 Marshall Day Acoustics has been engaged to assess construction noise and vibration effects associated with the proposed State Highway 1 (SH1) Rolleston improvements project (The Project).
-The Project consists of a new roundabout at the intersection of Dunns Crossing and Walkers Road.
+The Project which includes an overpass connecting Rolleston's residential and industrial areas.

 We have conducted a construction noise and vibration assessment using best practice guidance and criteria from the following: